IronBox/antisqli-core/README.md

 var queryResult = documentClient.CreateDocumentQuery("collection_link", querySpec);
 ````
 ### `Microsoft.Azure.Cosmos.QueryDefinition`
-Another way to perform a SQL query against a Azure Cosmos DB service is with the use of the [Microsoft.Azure.Cosmos.QueryDefinition](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.querydefinition).
+Another way to perform a SQL query against a Azure Cosmos DB service is with the use of the [Microsoft.Azure.Cosmos.QueryDefinition](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.querydefinition) class.

 This class only supports loading queries at the time of instantiation so using extensions was not possible.
-Instead, the AntiSQLi provides a helper class that reads a query and arguments, creates a parameterized query and instantiates a QueryDefinition class with the parameterized query.
+Instead, the AntiSQLi provides a helper class that reads a query and arguments, generates parameters and creates an instance of the QueryDefinition class with the parameterized query.
 #### Example
 ````csharp
 using IronBox.AntiSQLi.Core.Cosmos;